Sargates/Tetris/readme.md

 Permissions:
 You are not allowed to claim ownership of this project.
-Feel free to download and modify to your hearts content.
+Feel free to download and modify to your heart's content.